davidbr5264/url2singbox/README.md

   gets its own independent cache (`independent_cache: true`, always on) — without it, an answer cached by one server can get wrongly reused when a different server should have answered a later query for the same domain, a confirmed sing-box bug class that isn't specific to FakeIP.
+Bypass domains resolve through a separate, plain-UDP, bare-IP resolver rather than the encrypted one — DNS-based CDN routing picks the nearest edge based on the resolver's location, not yours, so a domain you've explicitly bypassed (already decided doesn't need privacy protection) gets resolved geographically-accurately instead of through a foreign encrypted resolver that could land you on the wrong CDN edge.
 - **Security:** certificate validation is enforced by default (any `insecure` flag a link tries to set gets stripped, with a visible warning either way), you'll get a warning if the mixed proxy is bound to a